ma077146/php7_lamp/ReadMe.md

 # Database updates
 ### Update MySQL
-We need to do a mysql_upgrade to get to MySQL 5.6.40, and we'll need to change the database address from localhost to 192.168.99.100.
+We need to do a mysql_upgrade to get to MySQL 5.7.23, and we'll need to change the database address from localhost to 192.168.99.100.

 In any docker container, "localhost" refers to anything inside that container.
 Since our MySQL database is in another docker container, we need to reference if by it's ip address and port.

 Find the Kitematic application which was installed with Docker Toolbox, and open in.

+NOTE: If the steps below don't work, try the next set of 6 steps first.

 1. From Kitmatic, click mysql container in left column.
 2. Click "Exec" button.